gregwhitaker/ratpack-servicedependency-example/README.md

         Starting ServiceD
         09:46:09.131 [main] INFO  ratpack.server.RatpackServer - Ratpack started for http://localhost:5050

+3. Stop the application and modify the `config.yml` file as follows:

+        serviceDependencies:
+          #serviceC: ServiceB   # A -> B -> C -> D
+          serviceC: ServiceD    # A -> B -> D -> C

+4. Run the following command to start the application again:

+        ./gradlew run

-3. Now stop the application and notice that the services stopping in the order `D -> C -> B -> A`:
+    In the terminal you will notice that the service started in the order `A -> B -> D -> C`:

-        09:46:11.185 [ratpack-shutdown-thread] INFO  ratpack.server.RatpackServer - Stopping server...
+        09:58:32.745 [main] INFO  ratpack.server.RatpackServer - Starting server...
+        09:58:32.789 [main] INFO  ratpack.server.RatpackServer - Building registry...
+        09:58:33.186 [main] INFO  ratpack.server.RatpackServer - Initializing 4 services...
+        Starting ServiceA
+        Starting ServiceB
-        Stopping ServiceD
+        Starting ServiceD
-        Stopping ServiceC
+        Starting ServiceC
-        Stopping ServiceB
-        Stopping ServiceA
+        09:58:33.258 [main] INFO  ratpack.server.RatpackServer - Ratpack started (development) for http://localhost:5050

+On application shutdown the services will terminate in the opposite order that they started.

 ## Bugs and Feedback
 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/ratpack-servicedependency-example/issues).